foundersandcoders/our-site-v0-DEFUNCT/mvpfaq.md

 After you have [submitted your idea](/mvp), we will book you in for a date to pitch to us.
 Pitches usually take place Mondays to Thursdays at 5.30pm.

 ***How does a pitch work?***
 We will invite you to come onto our campus to pitch your idea and take questions from our developers.
+It is important we understand your idea, what you want to achieve for your MVP, and when and if you are likely to want any follow up work.
+If you wish, you can bring a visual presentation, too.

+**What happens next?**
 If both you and our developers agree that we have a realistic chance of delivering a useful *MVP* for you within a week, then your product will be added to our *MVP* backlog and a date and team selected to deliver it.

 ***What is my involvement in the process?***
 On the first day of the build week, you will be invited to join your development team to agree a product specification.
 If you cannot join the team in person, we can arrange a Skype call.
 You will also be invited to a first sprint review mid-week and a final sprint review at the end of the week, when the *MVP* will be delivered.